CMCGowan1/Metis-EDA-Project-1/Project-Proposal.md

 MVP Goal:

-What would a minimum viable product (MVP) look like for this project?
 A VISUALIZATION OF THE DATA INDICATING THE LOCATIONS WITH THE HIGHEST TRAFFIC STATIONS MAP OF THE SUBWAY STATIONS MARKED WITH A RED DOT OF WHERE TO PLACE THE VOLUNTEERS A SCHEDULE FOR VOLUNTEERS TO BE AT THE STATION